vivianeko-unity/Shader-Prewarming/README.md

 ## Notes
 - **Important**: All shaders in the SVC must be loaded before loading the SVC itself.
 Otherwise this will cause Unity to duplicate the shaders in the build and pre-warm incorrect versions.
-- Example ShadersLog file should not be used, instead follow the Maintenance phase steps to updated with correct information from the project
+- Example ShadersLog file should not be used, instead follow the Maintenance phase steps to update it with the correct information from the project

 ## Debug Options
 - DEBUG_SHADER_VARIANTS - Enables logging of shader compilations during runtime